MicrosoftDocs/azure-aks-docs/articles/aks/concepts-network-isolated.md

 When creating network isolated AKS cluster, you can choose one of the following private cluster modes:

 * [Private link-based AKS cluster][private-clusters]: The control plane or API server is in an AKS-managed Azure resource group, and your node pool is in your resource group.
-The server and the node pool can communicate with each other through the Azure Private Link service in the API server virtual network and a private endpoint which is exposed on the subnet of your AKS cluster
+The server and the node pool can communicate with each other through the Azure Private Link service in the API server virtual network and a private endpoint which is exposed on the subnet of your AKS cluster.
 * [API Server Vnet Integration (Preview)][api-server-vnet-integration]: A cluster configured with API Server VNet Integration projects the API server endpoint directly into a delegated subnet in the virtual network where AKS is deployed.
 API Server VNet Integration enables network communication between the API server and the cluster nodes without requiring a private link or tunnel.

 ## Limitations

 * Network isolated clusters are only supported on AKS clusters of version greater than or equal to 1.30.
-* Only `NodeImage` channel of auto-upgrade for node OS images is supported for network isolated clusters
+* Only `NodeImage` channel of auto-upgrade for node OS images is supported for network isolated clusters.
 * Windows node pools are not currently supported.
 * Outbound type `block` is currently not supported for bring your own virtual network (BYO-vnet) clusters.